-Chicago Bulls NBA Win Total Odds & Pick: Will New-Look Bulls Exceed Expectations?
+NBA Win Total Odds & Pick: Will the New-Look Chicago Bulls Exceed Expectations?

 Jeff Haynes/NBAE via Getty Images.
 Pictured: Zach LaVine #8 of the Chicago Bulls.